 The Bossier community did not only see gains in residents this year.
 Bossier continues to grow into a dynamic innovative economic driver for our entire region.
 Bossier welcomed 200 new jobs and $20 million in business expansion projects.
 Gains can be seen across every major industry sector that make up our local economic landscape.

 Gaming is one cornerstone sector of our local economy that got a lot of attention and a boost of support from lawmakers during the 2018 legislative session.
 After nearly 25 years in existence, riverboat gaming laws were modernized in an effort to keep the gaming industry competitive.
-As a result, we can expect to see additional growth and investment within this sector which already represents 6,000 jobs and is responsible for assisting the funding of teacher salaries, first responders, and the addition of iconic capital investment projects that bring in additional revenue through tourism and jobs.
+As a result, we can expect to see additional growth and investment within this sector, with more people looking to make video games, which already represents 6,000 jobs and is responsible for assisting the funding of teacher salaries, first responders, and the addition of iconic capital investment projects that bring in additional revenue through tourism and jobs.

 The healthcare sector in Northwest Louisiana is considered a major economic driver in the region.
 Our MSA is home to top-rated healthcare centers, teaching and research institutions, and offers a high level of access to services for residents and those within the surrounding areas.
 Overall, our local healthcare sector employs over 35,000 with an average annual wage of $65,000.
 More notable healthcare investments in Bossier can be seen in the completion of the CHRISTUS Bossier Emergency Hospital and the opening of the area’s newest retirement system, The Blake.
 The construction of The Blake comes at a great time, as this year the Shreveport-Bossier City MSA was designated a Louisiana Certified Retirement Community by the Louisiana Office of Tourism.